PLEASE NOTE: REGISTERING TO BE A "STANDBY" DOES NOT GUARANTEE YOU A SEAT IN THE COURSE!

 This class is for beginners that have never been on a motorcycle, as well as those that need to develop better basic skills and riders that want to refresh what they already know.
 Basic level skills are taught, however, many experienced riders take the class as a "tune-up" or "refresher" course.

-Prior to attending class you will need to complete a Motorcycle Safety Foundation (MSF) Basic eCourse.
-The MSF Basic eCourse focuses on the basic concepts of motorcycling.
-The MSF Basic eCourse will take approximately 3 hours to complete.
+Prior to attending class you will need to complete an online Motorcycle Safety Foundation (MSF) Basic eCourse.
+The online MSF Basic eCourse focuses on the basic concepts of motorcycling.
+The online MSF Basic eCourse will take approximately 3 hours to complete.
 An eCourse Code will be emailed to you 30 days prior to class.

 Required to attend classroom